Kin The Know

 Types of C-section scars

-There are many reasons someone might give birth via C-section, and everyone's story will be different.
+There are many reasons someone might give birth via C-section, and everyone's story will be different [3].

 For some women, having a caesarean is something they've decided on well before it's time to have the baby.
+For others, it might happen because of an emergency, or labour not progressing as it should.

-In general, there are two types of C-section scars you might experience.
+In general, there are two types of C-section scars you might experience [4].

 The type of scar will depend on which uterine incision your obstetrician performs.
 These are: